badele/tea-colors/samples/_help_.md

-For converting your terminal output use the unbuffer command (in expect package)
+For converting your terminal output, use the unbuffer command (in expect package)

 ex: